feddieminas/django_fantasy_foot_track/README.md

 ### Features Left to Implement

+- Profile section to insert detailed data per card created by the user, thus a user to know which are the name of the cards he has created per category (using a table or list).
 - Pagination dropdown form filtering for users to be able to indicate number of category cards displayed per page
 - In each category home page, status filter to be multiple, rather than the current single triggered (Lor or Medium or High)
-- Datetime on each category footer, showing far from days also the hours ago (specifically if two cards are posted Today).
+- Datetime on each category footer, showing far from days also the hours ago (specifically if two cards are posted Today)
 - Admin's action on category cards created after a time period of a month
   - No comments showed, status importance to be decreased (ex. from medium to low)
   - Several comments appear, status to be incremented (ex. from medium to high)